WebFuzzing/EvoMaster/README.md

 A short [video](https://youtu.be/7zTLUlH-BNI) shows the use of EvoMaster on one of the case studies in [EMB](https://github.com/EMResearch/EMB).

+EvoMaster is currently (2018-2021) funded by a 7.7 million Norwegian Kroner grant by the Norwegian Research Council, as part of the Frinatek project <i>Evolutionary Enterprise Testing</i>.

 To compile the project, use the Maven command:

 `mvn  install -DskipTests`